thilux/kblog/README.md

 ## Branches

-The repository is devided in the following branches, each being incremental to the previous in terms of features:
+The repository is divided in the following branches, each being incremental to the previous in terms of features:

 - **part1:** Implementation with no database, storing data in runtime memory (available)
 - **part2:** Implementation of database handling for real persistence on database (planned)